hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h2 id="contact">Contact</h2>

 If you need help with instrument control, device integration, workflow automation, or research software that has become difficult to maintain, send me a short description of your setup and the problem you are trying to solve.

+If your bottleneck is not hardware-related, you can also describe the image/data-analysis workflow, the repeated manual steps, and the type of output you need.

 Helpful starting points include: